cfnelson/BLE-RASPI-SCANNNER/README.md

 Note: Ensure that your linux distro has the latest `libbluetooth-dev` installed.

 ##Before Running:
-*Ensure that your linux distro has all the required dependencies.
+* Ensure that your linux distro has all the required dependencies.
-*Ensure that you have specified the intended server and port correctly in the 'python_ble_scanner.py' file.
+* Ensure that you have specified the intended server and port correctly in the `python_ble_scanner.py` file.
-*You must edit the `base_url` variable to match your intended server and port.
+* You must edit the `base_url` variable to match your intended server and port.
-*The webserver must be online and ready to accept a connection.
+* The webserver must be online and ready to accept a connection.

 ####TO COMPILE:
 Enter the following command into your console: